5 Tips to Prevent and Manage Turf Burn Injuries

 Jun 2, 2016

-We deep dive into understanding turf burns and the recommended methods of prevention, protection and treatment.
+We all know that injuries suck, but the undefeated King of Pain in soccer is the turf burn.
+We deep dive into understanding turf burns and the recommended methods of prevention, protection, and treatment.

 Field injuries are more common than you might think.
-Skin abrasions bleed, hurt, and can get dangerously infected.
+Turf burns bleed, hurt, and can get dangerously infected (a.k.a. “turf burn infections”).
 Because most players play through these injuries, they often go unreported.
-But with the explosive global growth of soccer world combined with generally poor field conditions and an increasing number of synthetic surface fields, skin injuries seem to be increasing in number and severity.
+But with the explosive global growth of soccer world combined with generally poor field conditions and an increasing number of synthetic surfaces, skin injuries seem to be increasing in number and severity.

 A new study examined severe turf burns and found that they were more similar to skin grafts and bikers’ road rash than to a heat or chemical burn.
 The same study found that less abrasive damage was seen during soccer slide tackles on wet natural grass than on dry grass or synthetic turf.

 There is little doubt that most soccer players perceive that artificial turf is more threatening than natural grass.
 No shocker there.
 A group of international female soccer player felt so strongly that they filed suit against FIFA and the Canadian Soccer Association prior to the 2015 World World Cup to halt the use of synthetic turf during the tournament (the suit was later dropped).
 But current research on newer 3rd and 4th generation (Field Turf, etc) surfaces has not confirmed this belief.
 However, the conflicting data showing otherwise comparable injury rates between natural and synthetic turf fields still confirms that skin abrasion rates are higher on artificial grass surfaces.

 Dr. Raymond Rocco Monto is a contributing writer for Storelli.com focused on soccer training techniques and mental and physical exercises to help better your game.